 This article was posted on Sunday, November 21st, 2010 at 5:53 pm and is filed under Countries & Cultures, Giovanni Pascoli, Italian, Italian Poems, Italy, La Gatta, Languages, Mama Lisa, Poems, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “La Gatta – An Italian Poem about a Cat”